HMAS Armidale (J240): Loss

 At 13:00, five approaching Japanese dive-bombers were sighted by Armidale.
 Two aircraft were damaged by the corvette's guns, while the other three missed while attempting to evade fire.
 A second air attack occurred at 14:00; five Zero fighters distracted the corvette's weapons while nine torpedo bombers made attack runs.
 At one point, a late-released torpedo passed over the bridge before hitting the water.
 At 15:10, the ship was hit in the port side by two torpedoes in quick succession: the first into the mess deck, killing many of the soldiers there, the second into the engine room.

 As the soldiers and sailors began to evacuate into the water, the Zeroes stopped attacking the sinking corvette and began strafing runs on those in the water.
 Ordinary Seaman Edward "Teddy" Sheean, who had been wounded in the initial attack, strapped himself into one of Armidale's 20 mm Oerlikons and opened fire on the aircraft.
 Sheean forced one Zero to crash into the sea and damaged at least two others; continuing to fire until he went down with Armidale.
 In 2020, he was posthumously awarded the Victoria Cross for Australia for his actions.
 Low on fuel, the Japanese aircraft headed for home.
 The survivors found that the ship’s two boats survived the sinking, and were able to fashion a raft from debris.

 The survivors remained together until midday on 2 December, when one of the boats, with the commanding officer aboard, set out for Darwin in an effort to find rescuers.
 At 10:15 on 5 December, they were spotted by a reconnaissance aircraft, and the 22 aboard were rescued by Kalgoorlie.
 On learning that more men were still at sea, an air search was organised, and the auxiliary patrol boat Vigilant was to stand by off Melville Island.
 That same day, the other boat, with 29 aboard, headed for Darwin, leaving the raft, with 49 aboard, behind.
 At 16:00 on 8 December, a PBY Catalina flying boat sighted the raft, now with about 20 aboard, and the second boat.
 The aircraft was unable to land to assist either group of survivors because of rough seas, but directed Kalgoorlie to the boat.
 However, the raft could not be located again, and the search effort was called off on 13 December.
 40 personnel from Armidale and 60 embarked men of the Royal Netherlands East Indies Army were killed.

 Aftermath

 Following this attack, the Royal Australian Navy changed policy to prevent minimally armed vessels like the Bathurst-class corvettes travelling into areas of heavy enemy presence while attempting to perform tasks similar to Armidale.
+The destroyer HNLMS Tjerk Hiddes eventually managed to evacuate the troops and civilians from Timor in December 1942.